 3 CRM Best Practices to Help You Sleep at Night

-Jenna Briggs Feb 07, 2022 Jenna Briggs Senior Director, Client Success Persona The Innovative and Competitive Contender
+Jenna Briggs Feb 07, 2022 Jenna Briggs AVP, Client Success Persona The Innovative and Competitive Contender

 It’s spring semester, which means more acceptances and award notifications, automated communications, and sleepless nights—because we all know mistakes happen.
 Every season.
 Higher ed Admissions Directors and Enrollment Management VPs across the country likely found themselves waking up in a cold sweat in recent weeks.
 How many of you logged in to your Client Relationship Management (CRM) to double (then triple) check a target you had set to go out?
 My guess is it was more than a few.